Service Dog Training Cost: Investing in Lifelong Independence

 Average Service Dog Training Costs

-The cost of training a service dog can vary widely depending on factors mentioned above.
-On average, you can expect the following cost ranges:
+The cost of service dog training depends on factors mentioned above and can vary widely.
+On average, you can expect the following training fee ranges:

 • Guide Dogs: $20,000 to $50,000